-As a young adult the one I liked best was, "Blessed are the peacemakers, for they shall be called the sons (and daughters) of God."
+As a young adult the one I liked best was, "Blessed are the peacemakers, for they shall be called the sons of God."
+(Matthew 5:9 NKJV) I add "and daughters" after sons.
 I was a passionate hippie protesting the violence of the Vietnam War with angry, accusing placards and loud, long marches.
 Didn't that qualify me as a peacemaker?
 How come all I seemed to stir up was an equal confrontational reaction?
 Where was my reward, I smugly wondered.
 I was screaming for peace to the outside world, not hearing it as a cry deep within myself.